Sergeant Rutledge: Cast

-Production, release, and novelization
+Production

 Cover art for the paperback novelization of the screenplay for Sergeant Rutledge.

-The screenplay for Sergeant Rutledge was original and was written by the film's co-producer, Willis Goldbeck, and by James Warner Bellah.
-Bellah has written that he and Goldbeck interested John Ford in directing a film after a screenplay was completed.
-Bellah had previously written the stories on which John Ford based his "cavalry trilogy" of films: Fort Apache (1948), She Wore a Yellow Ribbon (1949), and Rio Grande (1950).
+The screenplay for Sergeant Rutledge was written by the film's coproducer Willis Goldbeck and James Warner Bellah.
+After their screenplay was completed, Goldbeck and Bellah recruited John Ford as the director.
+Bellah had written the stories on which Ford based his "cavalry trilogy" of films: Fort Apache (1948), She Wore a Yellow Ribbon (1949) and Rio Grande (1950).
 The screenplay for Sergeant Rutledge was adapted by Bellah for a novel that was published in conjunction with the film's release.

-It was the last of three films Jeffrey Hunter made with Ford.
+The film's working titles were Captain Buffalo and The Trial of Sergeant Rutledge.

 Parts of the film were shot in Monument Valley and the San Juan River at Mexican Hat in Utah.

-As illustrated in the poster image above, for the 1960 domestic theatrical release of the film the theater patrons were warned that they could not be seated during the final 10 minutes of the film in order to preserve its suspense.
-The film did poorly in U.S. theaters.
-Scott Eyman summarized: "Sergeant Rutledge is a film of considerable formal beauty about the bonds between a black band of brothers.
-Not surprisingly, it did miserably at the domestic box office, grossing $784,000.
-It did considerably better overseas, grossing $1.7 million, but was probably still a marginal financial failure."
+Release

-Other countries
+For the 1960 domestic theatrical release of the film, a familiar marketing gimmick was employed in its advertisements: audience members were warned that they could not be seated during the final 10 minutes of the film in order to preserve its suspense.
+Some newspaper advertisements consisted of a fake classified ad reading: "Anyone with any information about what Sergeant Rutledge did, please contact Mary Beecher at CI.6-1000".

-In Spain, the film was shown under the title of El Sargento Negro (The Black Sergeant), in France under the title Le Sergent Noir (The Black Sergeant) and in Italy under the title I dannati e gli eroi (The Damned and the Heroes).
+In Spain, the film was shown under the title of El Sargento Negro (The Black Sergeant), in France under the title Le sergent noir (The Black Sergeant) and in Italy under the title I dannati e gli eroi (The Damned and the Heroes).